Everglades National Park

 Overview

 The Everglades delivers what no other US park can: a subtropical wilderness where you're guaranteed to see alligators sunning feet from the boardwalk and wading birds hunting in water so clear you can count their toes.
 With a 3.8/10 congestion score and just 742K annual visitors across 1.5 million acres, you'll have the River of Grass mostly to yourself.
-The catch: summer is brutally hot and swarming with mosquitoes—this is strictly a winter park, with October through February offering the only comfortable visits.
+The catch: summer is brutally hot and swarming with mosquitoes, so visit strictly October through February for the only comfortable visits.

 When to Go